Search Blogs

 Popular Courses: Economics, Political Science, Biology

-Brown University, which was founded over 260 years ago by a Baptist leader, is the 7th oldest college on the list of colonial America, which also makes it one of the oldest colleges in America.
-The College of Rhodes received its current name in 1801 after the generous donation of $5,000 by the businessman Nicholas Brown.
+Brown University, which was founded over 262 years ago by a Baptist leader, is the 7th-oldest college in colonial America, which also makes it one of the oldest colleges in America.
+Brown was originally the College in the English Colony of Rhode Island.
+It was renamed Brown University after Nicholas Brown.
 The beautiful campus features the historic Van Wickle Gates and modern Friedman Hall.
 Emma Watson, who graduated from here, advocated for gender equality as a U.N.
 Ambassador.

 12. Rutgers University